astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/starhawk.md

   - Have another Starhawk show up and criticize or mock him.
   - Kick off a romance or rivalry plot with an alien who has ties to the Starhawks.
   - Have the chick (or another starbird) reveal some portentous cosmic truth through dreams or prophecy
+  - Have someone try to steal the gemstone for its power
 - **How do players answer the time-passes move questions?**
   - The traditions of the Starhawk legacy are: use restraint, inspire respect, solve your own problems
   - The image of the legacy is: space gunslingers who save the farm from the robber barons